Table of content:

 - Lack of interest in daily tasks: you simply don’t answer those customers who need it anymore.
 Their calls annoy you and you feel you can’t do anything about it.

-- Feeling of uselessness: you no longer know why you are working, and you may even think that your work is no good.
+- A feeling of uselessness: you no longer know why you are working, and you may even think that your work is no good.

 - Low self-esteem: you doubt your ability to perform the tasks for which you are responsible.
 You start to doubt that you can even manage your own schedule.